tabler/tabler/pages/_docs/buttons.md

 ## Square buttons

-Add `.btn-square` to button to remove border-radius.
+Use the `.btn-square` class to remove border-radius, if you want the corners of your button to be square, not rounded.

 {% capture code %}
 {% for button in site.button-variants %}